Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Proposal/README.md

 - The other subsystems must be powered on with this subsystem at the stated voltage and current levels or with a maximum of $-5$% deviation.

-- It is important that the power system is able to supply the upper conservative limit of $45 \text{ W}$ as well, since this is the
+- It is important that the power system is able to supply the upper conservative limit of $45 \text{ W}$ as well, since this would be able to provide enough power to the system in the case of sub components requiring peak power.
 - We also must be able to check the current battery level percent of the 18650 batteries on the LCD in the Board Subsystem.

 ### Risk / Tolerance Analysis